revbayes/revbayes.github.io/tutorials/brownian/index.md

 method should all be considered jointly, in the context of one single overarching probabilistic model.

-Thanks to its modular structure, ‘RevBayes‘ represents a natural framework for attempting this integration.
+Thanks to its modular structure, RevBayes represents a natural framework for attempting this integration.
 The aim of the present tutorial is to guide you through a series of examples where this integration is achieved, step by step.
 It can also be considered as an